Skip to main content

 Image from Gyazo

-Once the settings are done, click [Update] to save the settings.
+After the configuration is complete, click [Update] to save the settings.

 Confirming the display

-Click the [Preview] button in the upper right corner of the rule editing page to confirm the display, and you can see that the link has been added.
+Click the [Preview] button in the upper right corner of the rule editior page to verify the changes.
+Here, you can see that the link has been added.

 Image from Gyazo